SAP-samples/ams-samples-java/spring-security-ams/README.md

 Upon successful login, the index page presents a variety of links for convenient access to different endpoints.

 #### Assign policies
-To assign policies to a user go to the `identity` service admin console.
+To assign policies to a user, go to the `identity` service admin console.
 Follow this [guide](https://github.wdf.sap.corp/pages/CPSecurity/ams-docu/docs/Policies/Manage#assign-policies) for more details.

 After a delay of maximum 60 seconds, repeat the forbidden test request.
 A re-login is not required.